-Duncan's decadeslong inquiry into that unsolved homicide was chronicled in two books, the most recent published in 2013.
 Albuquerque police categorized the killing as a random drive-by shooting.
-Duncan never stopped searching for a motive and the perpetrators, said Caristo, who assisted in the effort.
+Duncan never stopped searching for a motive and the perpetrators, said Pat Caristo, a private investigator who assisted in the effort.

-She said Duncan aided other parents whose children's homicides were unsolved and helped create a research center for cold cases that evolved into the nonprofit Resource Center for Victims of Violent Deaths.
+Duncan went on to assist other parents in similar circumstances and helped create a research center for cold-case homicides that evolved into the Resource Center for Victims of Violent Deaths.

-"There are hundreds of people who benefited from her caring that no other parent should have to keep asking that question, who killed their child," Caristo said.
+"There are hundreds of people who benefited from her caring that no other parent should have to keep asking that question, who killed their child," said Caristo, who now directs the nonprofit center.